adithya-gv/outfit-recommender/README.md

 To create the clothing recommender system, we plan to test a variety of popular approaches.
 The two front-runners for our recommender system so far are an artificial neural network, and a support vector machine.

 ## Results and Discussion: Similarity Clustering
-For the clustering part of the project, PCA was run on both RGB and grayscale images on around 30,000 images.
+For the clustering part of the project, we first performed some data cleaning and pre-processingto make our downstream task easier to manage and faster overall.
+We first compressed/resized all our images to a smaller resolution of (250,250) before performing any operations on the images.
+PCA was next run on both RGB and grayscale images on around 30,000 images.
 The PCA image compression on RGB images resulted in 16 features used from the image to recover 90% accuracy, as shown in Figure 1.

 ![Figure 1](docs/assets/Recovered_Variance_Ratio.png)